 Non-need-based.
-The interest is either paid while a student is in school or capitalized over the life of the loan.
+The interest is either paid by the student while in school or capitalized over the life of the loan.
 The principal is deferred until six months after a student graduates or drops below 6 credits.

 Direct PLUS Loan (Parent Loan for Undergraduate Students)